aleksandr-kotlyar/allure-report-attachments-cleaner/README.md

-# allure-attachments-cleaner
+# allure-report-attachments-cleaner
-Script to free space from unnecessary allure attachments.
+Script to free space from unnecessary AllureReport attachments.

 ### Usage example
 Execute python script file with python and send it AllureReport path and status to filter attachments you want to remove.